devops4me/terraform-aws-sub-network/README.md

 Check the below formula holds true for every row in the above table.

 <pre><code>addresses per subnet * number of subnets = total available VPC addresses</code></pre>

----

-## subnet cidr blocks | cidrsubnet function

-You do not need to specify each subnet's CIDR block because they are calculated by passing the VPC Cidr (in_vpc_cidr), the Subnets Max (in_subnets_max) and the present subnet's index (count.index) into Terraform's **cidrsubnet function**.

-The behaviour of Terraform's **cidrsubnet function** is involved but slightly outside the scope of this VPC/Subnet module document.
-Read **[Understanding the Terraform Cidr Subnet Function](http://www.devopswiki.co.uk/wiki/devops/terraform/terraform-cidrsubnet-function)** for a fuller coverage of cidrsubnet's behaviour.

----